2i2c-org/team-compass/projects/managed-hubs/incidents/roles-and-team.md

 # The incident team
 A team is formed when the incident response process is triggered.
 The goal of the team is to collectively and quickly resolve the incident.

-The team is currently formed organically with the the available members of the Infrastructure Engineering team, and may include other members of the 2i2c team as-needed.
-A rough way to approximate this team is "the people that have communicated in internal and external channels to resolve an incident."
+The team is **currently formed organically** with the the available members of the Infrastructure Engineering team, and may include other members of the 2i2c team as-needed.
+A rough way to approximate this team is _"the people that have communicated in internal and external channels to resolve an incident."_

 This team needs to fulfill three roles, which ideally are filled by different people, but can be same person.

-- An {term}`Incident Responder` (IR)
+- An {term}`Incident Responder`
-- The {term}`Communication Liaison` (CL)
+- The {term}`Communication Liaison`
-- One or more {term}`Subject Matter Experts` (SMEs)
+- One or more {term}`Subject Matter Experts`

 ## Roles and responsibilities